 Causes of Giardia

 The infective cyst stage of the giardia organism lives in the environment, mostly in standing water.
 When infected animals, like deer or small mammals, defecate near water sources, the water acts as a medium for contracting the bug.
 The disease is also spread through contact with infected feces.
 Once the puppy is infected, the protozoa attach to its small intestine and begin a parasitic feeding stage.
 The parasite then begins to divide and replicate itself causing distress to the puppy and sometimes destruction of the intestine.

-Diagnosis is made with a stool sample at the veterinarian's office.
-Using a microscopic examination, the veterinarian will look for the protozoan in the sample.
-Diagnosis can be tricky because infected dogs pass the organism only intermittently, and a fresh stool sample may be negative even when Giardia is present.
-Repeated tests are often necessary before the tiny parasite is detected.
-Some dogs may not show signs of illness themselves, yet are infected and spread the parasite.
+Diagnosing giardia begins with a stool sample collected either at home or at the veterinarian's office.
+Using microscopic examination, the veterinarian looks for the protozoan in the sample.
+Diagnosis can be tricky because infected dogs pass the organism only intermittently and a fresh stool test can be negative, even when giardia is present.
+Repeated tests are often necessary to detect the tiny parasite.